Lee Kuan Yew: United States

 In the 1980s, closer defence relations between Singapore and the United States enabled Singapore to acquire advanced American weapon platforms and capabilities.
 The United States provided Singapore with aircraft such as the F-16 and the E-2C airborne early warning (AEW) to strengthen its air defences.

 In October 1985, Lee made a state visit to the United States on the invitation of President Reagan and addressed a joint session of the United States Congress.
-Lee stressed to Congress the importance of free trade and urged it not to turn towards protectionism.
+Lee stressed to Congress the importance of free trade and urged it not to turn towards protectionism:

-It is inherent in America's position as the preeminent economic, political and military power to have to settle and uphold the rules for orderly change and progress...
-In the interests of peace and security America must uphold the rules of international conduct which rewards peaceful cooperative behaviour and punishes transgressions of the peace.
-A replay of the depression of the 1930s, which led to World War II, will be ruinous for all.
-All the major powers of the West share the responsibility of not repeating this mistake.
-But America's is the primary responsibility, for she is the anchor economy of the free-market economies of the world.

 In May 1988, E. Mason "Hank" Hendrickson was serving as the First Secretary of the United States Embassy when he was expelled by the Singapore government.
 The Singapore government alleged that Hendrickson attempted to interfere in Singapore's internal affairs by cultivating opposition figures in a "Marxist conspiracy".
 Then-First Deputy Prime Minister Goh Chok Tong claimed that Hendrickson's alleged conspiracy could have resulted in the election of 20 or 30 opposition politicians to Parliament, which in his words could lead to "horrendous" effects, possibly even the paralysis and fall of the Singapore government.
 In the aftermath of Hendrickson's expulsion, the U.S. State Department praised Hendrickson's performance in Singapore and denied any impropriety in his actions.
-The State Department also expelled Robert Chua, a senior-level Singaporean diplomat equal in rank to Hendrickson, from Washington, D.C. in response.
+The State Department also expelled Robert Chua, a senior-level Singaporean diplomat equal in rank to Hendrickson, from Washington, D.C., in response.
 The State Department's refusal to reprimand Hendrickson, along with its expulsion of the Singaporean diplomat, sparked a rare protest in Singapore by the National Trades Union Congress; they drove buses around the U.S. embassy, held a rally attended by four thousand workers, and issued a statement deriding the U.S. as "sneaky, arrogant, and untrustworthy".